Torvec/dog-runner-game/README.md

 # The Running Dog

-A side-scrolling action game where yo play as a dog with super powers.
+A side-scrolling action game where you play as a dog with super powers.
 Defeat enemies and avoid getting hit while you try to get the highest score possible within the time limit.

 ## Credits